IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 By following this workshop, you will learn:

 1. What technologies make up a Web Component
 2. How they can be used / are useful
 3. The current compatability of web components with modern browsers, and...
     - How we can polyfill much of their functionality
 4. How the different technologies can interact with one another
-    5. How to build web component that:✅
+5. How to build web component that:
-        A. Can emulate the classic <blink> tag✅
+    A. Can emulate the classic <blink> tag ✅
-        B. Can hide spoilers for stories in text✅
+    B. Can hide spoilers for stories in text ✅
-        C. Can easily interface with a webcam✅
+    C. Can easily interface with a webcam ✅
 6. Which front-end frameworks can help you use Web Components today.

 ## Prerequisites

 To follow this workshop, you will need:

 1. Node.js / npm installed `>= 7.0.0`
 2. Your favourite IDE
 3. A modern web browser (Chrome/Firefox/Safari/Samsung Internet)

 Though not strictly neccesary to have all of the above to follow the workshop, you will struggle to run the code examples without them.